007chiragshah/tucana/Architecture_Overview.md

   - The cloud controller manager bridges Cloud Platform APIs and the Kubernetes cluster, enabling seamless integration between Kubernetes and cloud providers via plugins.
 It allows core Kubernetes components to function independently while supporting cloud-specific functionality.
-  - As in our setup we are using on-premise setup so CCM is not required for on-prem setup.
+  - As in our setup Central Hub uses on-premise setup so CCM is not required for on-prem setup.

   6. **Promtail agent**:

-  - On Controlplane node we are using promtail agent to collect logs and forward them to Loki for centralized log management.
+  - On Controlplane node Central Hub uses promtail agent to collect logs and forward them to Loki for centralized log management.
 Promtail is responsible for discovering log sources, attaching metadata (such as pod name, namespace, and labels), and forward logs to Loki.
 It can collect logs from system components like the kube-apiserver, kube-scheduler, and kube-controller-manager.